TomKugelman/Red-Black-Trees/README.md

 - RightRotation -- Takes 1 RedBlackNode as an argument.
 Performs a right rotation.
 Furhter Details within <Tree.cs>.
 - Search -- Takes 1 integer as an argument.
 Calls <FindMin()> and <FindMax()> with the given value, times the search process and outputs the result, including the time to the console.

+#### Program
+- CreateRandomArray -- Takes 1 integer as an argument and returns an array filled with unique numbers the size of the argument given.

+## Notes
+If you wish to actually run this program, please be aware that in Program.cs under the <main> function there is a FOREACH loops that prints the <randomUniqueArray> to the console.
+If my formatting is hard to read, try changing <typeWriterReturn> to a different value.
+I foudn this small edition helped me quickly skim over the output when comparing it to the <InOrder> output below it.

+### Potential Improvements
+When I was initially writing this application and leanring about Red-Black binary trees I foudn it very difficult to keep track of what exactly each rotation does step-by-step.
+While doing some research I saw a very nice visualization tool using WinForms that made it much easier to udnerstand.
+If I was going to take this project further I would create some sort of animation within WinForms that allows the user to do one of two things, watch the tree being made step-by-step node-by-node, or let them skip the whole process and see a fully realized tree.
+While I am experiences with WinForms to some extent, doing soemthing similiar with Python and a data visualizer seems more efficient.
+However, after gaining soem more experience i may come back to this project and see if I can make it even better!